Dorset Opera Festival

-Dorset Opera Festival is an annual country house opera festival combining amateur and professional performers, which takes place at Bryanston near Blandford Forum in Dorset, England.
+Dorset Opera Festival is an annual country house opera festival combining professional soloists with a summer-school chorus, which takes place at Bryanston near Blandford Forum in Dorset, England.

-Operas are staged at the conclusion of a two-week summer school, focussing on the 18–25 age group, based at Bryanston School.
+Operas are staged at the conclusion of a two-week summer school focused on the 18–25 age group, based at Bryanston School.
 It attracts performers from around Europe.
 Founded as Dorset Opera by Patrick Shelley at Sherborne School in 1974, it moved to Bryanston in 2005, when Roderick Kennedy became its artistic director, and it became Dorset Opera Festival in 2011.
 Operas are staged in The Coade Hall theatre at the school, and touring productions are also staged elsewhere.